hhas/iris-script/README.md

 Standard built-in value types: numbers, strings, symbols (“hashtags”), lists (both ordered and key-value; aka arrays and dictionaries), records (tuple-struct hybrid).

 Syntactic support (via chainable lexers) for currencies, weights and measures, e.g. `$12.02`, `42kg`, `97.5°C`.
 Literal representations of dates and times should be achievable too: `2020-07-11`, `06:40:55`.

+Identifiers use `snake_case`.
+This allows easy, unambiguous detection of word boundaries within multi-word names, and should allow tooling to fuzzily match space-separated words against known identifiers and replace spaces with underscores automatically.
+Pretty printers may also de-emphasize underscores (e.g. by reducing opacity) for a more “English-like” visual appearance without losing semantic clarity.

 Commands and blocks (sequences of expressions) are also first-class values; thus iris code is also iris data.